RadarVisuals/RADAR/full_codebase_dump.md

 /**
  * @typedef {object} ProfileSessionState
  * @property {string | null} currentProfileAddress - Address of the Universal Profile being viewed (host).
- * @property {string | null} visitorUPAddress - Address of the visitor's Universal Profile.
+ * @property {string | null} loggedInUserUPAddress - Address of the logged-in user's Universal Profile.
  * @property {boolean} isProfileOwner - True if visitor is owner of host profile.
  * @property {boolean} isVisitor - True if visitor is not the owner of the host profile.
  * @property {boolean} canSave - True if the current user has permissions to save changes to the host profile.